 Each page tells a variation of the story about your company.
 You may learn that your business ranks in the top spots for one of these searches, but a search for “careers” reveals former employees blasting you on Glassdoor.
 Low Glassdoor ratings could be keeping you from attracting the best possible talent.

-A search result audit that looks at sentiment, level of search result control, reviews and more is the first step in an effective brand reputation program.
+A search result audit that looks at the sentiment, level of search result control, reviews, and more is the first step in an effective brand reputation program.

 Use "People Also Ask" to understand user intent

 Many searches will include the "People also ask" section.
 It's valuable to companies because it reveals the search intent of prospective customers.
 These often come up in "non-branded" (non-branded searches mean there is no brand name in the search phrase the searcher uses) search queries.
 Still, more well-known businesses can come up even for branded searches when someone is looking for information on a particular company.

 In short, the search result audit provides real data about what your customers want to know, which empowers you to meet their needs directly.